Mononym: Elsewhere

 In the West, mononymity, as well as its use by royals in conjunction with titles, has been primarily used or given to famous people such as prominent writers, artists, entertainers, musicians and athletes.
 (Note: A Paris Hilton lookalike, Chantelle Houghton, nicknamed "Paris Travelodge", became famous "for not being famous" after winning an extraordinary Celebrity Big Brother.
 Lucy Rock writes: "It is a select band.
 Madonna, Maradona, Pelé, Thalía, Sting...even, possibly, Jordan.
 People who wear their fame with such confidence that they have dispensed with the... concerns of having more than one name.
 They are the mononym brigade.
 Now there is one more....
 Chantelle is... the apotheosis of that celebrity narrative that first gave us people who were famous for being good at something.
 Then came the people who were famous for simply... being famous.
 Now there is Chantelle, who is famous for not being famous at all.")

 The comedian and illusionist Teller, the silent half of the duo Penn & Teller, legally changed his original polynym, Raymond Joseph Teller, to the mononym "Teller" and possesses a United States passport issued in that single name.
 Similarly, Kanye West legally changed his name to the mononym "Ye".

-In Australia, where nicknames and short names are extremely common, individuals with long names of European origin (such as former Premier of New South Wales Gladys Berejiklian, who is of Armenian descent, and soccer manager Ange Postecoglou, who was born in Greece) will often be referred to by a mononym, even in news headlines.
-Similarly, outside Greece the Greek basketball player Giannis Antetokounmpo is often referred to as just "Giannis" due to the length of his last name.
+There are also instances in which individuals choose to be referred to mononymously solely in professional settings; for example, artists Sia (Sia Kate Isobelle Furler) and SOPHIE (Sophie Xeon).

+Certain computer systems do not support mononyms, many still requiring a given name and a surname.
+Some users get around this by entering generic placeholders such as a full stop, their title, or repeating the mononym in the surname field.